bnjbvr/design/eth_interface.md

 - `i32ptr`: same as `i32` in WebAssembly, but treated as a pointer to a WebAssembly memory offset
 - `i64`: same as `i64` in WebAssembly

+# Tables
+A table named 'callbacks' must be exported if any callbacks are used

 # API

 ## useGas